charettes/django-mutant/README.rst

 `Django`_ provides a great ORM and with the power of `migrations`_ one can easily perform schema alteration.

-However, some projects may require *runtime* schema alteration and that's what `django-mutant`_ ought to provide.
+However, some projects may require *runtime* schema alteration and that's what `django-mutant`_ provides.

 The main concept was inspired by those projects: